eagle-io/docs/source/topics/nodes/attachmentsource.rst

 Transport type
 	Select the transport used to acquire attachments.

-	*Email attachments to upload@eagle.io*
+	*Email attachments*

-		Email attachments to upload@eagle.io using the auto-generated subject exactly as shown.
+		Email attachments using the auto-generated address exactly as shown.

 	*Upload attachments to ftp.eagle.io*

 		Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
 No password is usually required (however certain ftp clients may require a password to be set in there connection settings and the password 'data' can be used).
 Use Tcp port 21 for standard Ftp and Tcp port 990 for implicit SSL.

-Email subject
+Email address
-	The subject of the email must appear exactly as shown.
-Click *change* to generate a new subject.
+	Email your attachments to this address.
+Click *change* to generate a new email address.

 Ftp user
 	The user name to use to login to the Ftp server.
 Click *change* to generate a new Ftp user.